 DIRECTOR OF MARKETING & COMMUNICATIONS

 John Stolen is a seasoned marketing and communications professional with a life-long passion for music.
 Prior to joining YCA in 2023 John led marketing efforts at Harlem School of the Arts and the New York Youth Symphony where he implemented a successful data-informed marketing programs that drove audience growth & engagement, as well as worked on the NYYS Orchestra’s GRAMMY Award winning debut album.
 Before transitioning to the arts non-profit sector John worked at publishing houses including Conde Nast and Bloomsbury where he launched social media channels and drafted global social media policy and strategy.
 John holds a BA in vocal performance from Bard College, and is a singing member of the Dessoff Choirs, where he also serves on the board of directors as its marketing chair.
 John has a penchant for personal style and has styled clients from finance executives to TONY-nominated composers.
 He currently lives in Queens with his dog, Karl.

 ASSOCIATE ARTIST MANAGER

-Emily Whildin is the Associate Artist Manager at Young Concert Artists and has worked here since 2014.
+Emily Whildin wears many hats at YCA, currently serving as Program Director of the YCA Career Catalyst as well as Associate Artist Manager.
 Emily grew up in a musical family in eastern PA and pursued degrees in musicology and trumpet performance.
 Outside of YCA, you can find Emily biking to NYC breweries, playing trivia, and loudly singing all the extra-melodic parts to songs.